 - A Few Extras.
 A Blanket, Seat Cushion, and a Rain Parka are happy extras you can have on hand.
 Though not necessarily needed.

-You can take the bus from any park to Fort Wilderness.
+You can take the Disney bus from any park to Fort Wilderness.
 Once you arrive at Fort Wilderness you will depart the bus and stay at the bus stop until you see the Orange Bus Line.
 Once again you’ll just board and stay on the bus until you reach campsites 900, at The Meadows.

 The Meadows at Fort Wilderness Resort

 At Fort Wilderness, in addition to the Pioneer Hall area, The Meadows is where it’s at.
 Once you depart the bus you’ll head into the gift shop- since you’ll be walking through it to the back entertainment area.
 Here, if you brought your resort mug, you can get a coffee and cocoa refill.
 Once you’re done in the gift shop just head out the back door and follow the path to walk over the small bridge on your left.
 At the end of the bridge, if you turn right towards the pool you’ll find another drink refill station inside the pool pavilion.
 If you turn left at the end of the bridge you can head towards the campfire and movie area.
-And never fear, people will be around to tell you were it is if you get twisted around.
+And never fear, people will be around to tell you where it is if you get twisted around.
 In the traditional camping lifestyle, there are usually many families out in the evenings at Fort Wilderness.

 An Evening at Fort Wilderness

-No matter if you’re staying at Fort Wilderness Resort and Campgrounds or simply heading there for the Campfire Sign-A-Long for the night, you’ll love the laid back feel of this resort.
+No matter if you’re staying at Fort Wilderness Resort and Campgrounds or simply heading there for the Campfire Sign-A-Long for the night, you’ll love the laid-back feel of this resort.
 If you’re thinking of where to stay on your next visit, check out everything we’re sharing about Fort Wilderness.